matiechaza/quicksort-golang/README.md

 # quicksort-golang.go
-Implementation of Quick Sort function with Golang.
+Implementation of Quick Sort function with Golang for practical purposes.